Home

 Things You Need to Know

 The transition to college can be both great and difficult: adjusting to living away from home, having to balance your time with schoolwork and extracurricular activities, staying healthy, and managing your money take some getting used to.
 Balance is key.
 These articles give you advice about how to manage this transition and hope to ease any discomfort and nerves you might have.
-At the end, check out the advice our student leaders have for you.
-Here’s one idea to start you off:
+At the end, check out the advice some of our Sellinger Scholars have for you about maximizing your money.

 “At Loyola, we care about people, their innate talents, and who they will become.
 There is something unique that drove you here.
 There is something so incredible about you that you should foster it and share it with our community.
 Find your own light and shine as bright as you can.”
 Yamil Hernández